 Inter-municipal cooperation is a widespread phenomenon among municipalities as a way to provide local public services, exploit economies of scale and internalise externalities.
-However, little is known about possible efficiency gains.
+While the determinants driving the decision to cooperate have been deeply analyzed in the literature, little is known about possible efficiency gains.
 We test their existence in terms of local public expenditures reductions by investigating the Italian experience of Municipal Unions.
-We exploit unique administrative data on municipalities located in the Emilia Romagna region, for the period 2001-2011.
-Using a difference-in-differences approach combined

-\massimiliano.ferraresi@ec.europa.eu, European Commission - Directorate I Competences - Modelling, Indicators and Impact Evaluation Unit , Via E.Fermi 2749, TP 361 Ispra (VA), I-21027, Italy with matching models, we find that being in a Union reduces the total per capita current expenditures by around 5%, compared to municipalities not in a Union.
-The effect is robust to several checks, persistent and increasing up to nine years after entrance.
-Finally, joining a Municipal Union does not reduce the level of local public services.
+We exploit unique administrative data on 335 municipalities located in the Emilia Romagna region, for the period 2001-2011.
+Using a difference-in-differences approach combined with matching models, we find that being in a Municipal Union reduces the total per capita current expenditures by around 5%.
+The effect is robust, persistent and increasing up to nine years after entrance.
+Furthermore, joining a Municipal Union does not reduce the level of local public services.
+Hence, the Municipal Union is an effective tool that allows municipalities to gain efficiency.
+JEL Classification: H71, H72, C23